linda-seiter/CMSC115_2258/unit1_lab_vscode/README.md

 4. **Apply Numeric Operations**:

-   - Use numeric operators to perform calculations and manipulate data in Java programs.
+   - Use numeric operators to perform calculations and manipulate data.

 5. **Declare and Manipulate Variables**:

-   - Declare, initialize, and update variables in Java to store and modify data.
+   - Declare, initialize, and reassign variables in Java to store and modify data.

 6. **Utilize the Debugger**: